opencadc/canfar-portal/docs/quick_start_fr.md

 permalink: /fr/docs/commencer/
 ---

-Before starting this example, you will need to [register](https://www.canfar.net/en/register/) to CANFAR.
-The CANFAR team will take care of your registration to Compute Canada infrastructure.
+Before starting this example, you will need to [register](https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/auth/request.html) with CADC.
+The CADC team will take care of your registration to Compute Canada infrastructure.

 This quick start guide will demonstrate how to: